the-collab-lab/tcl-75-smart-shopping-list/src/api/README.md

 #### Note

 **`daysUntilNextPurchase` is not added to the item directly**.
-It is used alomngside the `getFutureDate` utility function to create a new _JavaScript Date_ that represents when we think the user will buy the item again.
+It is used alomngside the `addDaysFromToday` utility function to create a new _JavaScript Date_ that represents when we think the user will buy the item again.

 ### `updateItem`